 I create ethereal, whimsical collage works of art.
 Creating with images delicately removed with a cutting blade from vintage magazines, books, and postcards, I work exclusively with unaltered imagery.
 The images are compiled and become unified, telling one story.
 Negative space in my work provides the images with room for conversation; the crisp background acts as a springboard for the detail and fusion of the images.
-I am inspired by the ever-changing role of the woman, and it's societal pressures and complexities.
-I remove the dated, "quintessential" women from their surroundings and create new, modern narratives.
+Whether a work on paper or panel encased in resin, these images are rescued from thrift stores, half-priced book shops and estate sales and archived within their new story.